 Why do we need to check brand names in the content?

-In the context of website content operation, checking the frequency and accuracy of the brand name appearance has multiple meanings:
+Under the scenario of website content operation, checking the frequency and accuracy of the brand name appearance has multiple meanings:

-2. SEO optimizationEnglish search engines pay attention to the consistency of keywords when understanding and indexing web content.The brand name as a core keyword, its unified use helps to improve the search engine ranking of related pages.
+- SEO optimization: Search engines pay attention to the consistency of keywords when understanding and indexing web content.Brand name as a core keyword, its unified use helps to improve the search engine ranking of related pages.

-3. Compliance and Risk Control:Some industries or specific situations may require avoiding the mention of competitors' brand names, or ensuring the legal use of one's own brand name.Through the checking mechanism, potential legal risks can be effectively avoided.
+- Compliance and risk controlSome industries or specific situations may require avoiding the mention of competitors' brand names or ensuring the lawful use of one's own brand name.By means of the inspection mechanism, it can effectively avoid potential legal risks.

-4. Content Quality: Proper use of brand names is a sign of high-quality content, which avoids reading obstacles or misunderstandings caused by随意拼写 spellings.
+- Content QualityThe use of standardized brand names is a sign of high-quality content, avoiding reading obstacles or misunderstandings caused by casual spelling.

-The template engine of Anqi CMS provides a rich set of filters,containIt is one of them.
-Its core function is to determine whether a string, array, key-value pair, or structure contains the specified "keyword" and returns a boolean value (TrueorFalseThis makes it an ideal choice for checking if brand names exist in text.
+The Anqi CMS template engine provides a rich set of filters,containIt is one of them.
+Its core function is to judge whether a string, array, key-value pair, or structure contains the specified "keyword" and returns a boolean value (TrueorFalseThis makes it an ideal choice for checking if a brand name exists in the text.

 {{obj|contain:关键词}}

-How to make use ofcontainDoes the filter check if the text entered by the user contains the preset brand name?
+How to utilizecontainThe filter checks if the text entered by the user contains the preset brand name?

-The user can enter text in the article content or product description in the content publishing system.We hope to check if these texts contain our company's own brand name "AnQi CMS".
+Assuming we have a content publishing system, users can enter text in the article content or product description.We hope to check if these texts contain our company's own brand name 'AnQi CMS'.

-Step 1: Get the text content to be checked
+Step 1: Get the text to be checked.

 {% archiveDetail articleContent with name="Content" %}